liamsmith3194/otter-hockey/README.md

 1. I want to be able to *be notified of when I have added a product to my basket* so that I can **see that my request to add the item(s) has been successful.**

-1. I want to be able to *be shown an overview of my basket* so that I can **see the product and the important details I have selected to ensure they are correct.**
+1. I want to be able to *be shown an overview of my basket* so that I can **see the product and the important details I have selected, to ensure they are correct.**

 1. I want to be able to *see the total price of my basket* so that I can **make sure I don't spend more than I want to.**